aicenter/FUP/lectures/lecture09.md

 safeSecond = safeHead . safeTail
 ```
 because `safeHead` does not accept a `Maybe [a]`...

-We could again do it manually for every function we would like to compose like this
+We could again do it manually for every function we would like to compose:
 ```haskell
 safeSecond :: [a] -> Maybe a
 safeSecond xs =